- Chart

 Disclaimers:

-This JSON output is generated for informational purposes and is not a recommendation to buy or sell any securities.
-Financial data and market share estimates are subject to change and may not be fully comprehensive.
-Investors should conduct their own due diligence and consult with a qualified financial advisor before making investment decisions.
+This JSON output is for informational purposes only and does not constitute investment advice.
+Financial data and market share figures are estimates and may vary based on the source and reporting period.
+Historical performance is not indicative of future results.
+Investors should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.